 Another important difference is the burden of proof.
 In a criminal case, the burden is to prove the defendant is guilty beyond a reasonable doubt.
 In a civil case, on the other hand, the burden of proof is lighter.
 The plaintiff’s attorney must prove that it is more likely true than not true that the defendant caused the decedent’s death.
 It is not necessary to prove intent; proving negligence can be enough to win a civil wrongful death claim.

-The most common criminal charges against a defendant involved in a wrongful death lawsuit are homicide, murder, voluntary manslaughter and involuntary manslaughter.
+The most common criminal charges against a defendant involved in a wrongful death lawsuit are homicide, murder, voluntary manslaughter, and involuntary manslaughter.
 These charges all refer to the intentional or reckless killing of another person.
 Some criminal charges come with the burden to prove intent or malice while others do not.
-A criminal conviction for the death of another person could come with years to life in prison, probation and hefty fines as punishment.
+A criminal conviction for the death of another person could come with years to live in prison, probation, and hefty fines as punishment.

 Even if a criminal case against the defendant decides he or she is not guilty, you could bring a wrongful death claim.
 One type of claim is not dependent upon the other.
 Just because the defendant did not meet the definition of homicide or manslaughter does not mean he or she did not commit a wrongful act that killed your loved one.
 In the infamous case against OJ Simpson, for example, California courts found him guilty of wrongful death but not guilty of first-degree murder.